LukasFolwarczny/aoc-solutions/README.md

 fast solution, but I would not like to prove its correctness.

-_Day 16:_ The solution of part 2 runs for a little over a minute on my actual input on my laptop.
-I don't have a much faster solution.
+_Day 16:_ The solution of part 2 runs for a little over a minute on my actual input on my laptop, which is my slowest solution of this year.

 _Day 17:_ Tetris simulation.
 My solution of part 2 is a bit heuristic.